25 Brilliant Rainbow Crafts and Activities

 25. Find the pot of gold.

-With all these rainbow crafts, you knew there had to be a pot of gold somewhere!
-It’s here, at the end of this spiral rainbow twirler made from a paper plate.
+With all this talk of rainbow crafts, you knew there had to be a pot of gold somewhere!
+It’s here, at the end in the form of a spiral rainbow twirler made from a paper plate.

 Learn more: Crafty Morning